-The training standard requires completing the FAC-C curriculum specific to each level.
+University Home | www.dau.edu..
 The Federal Acquisition Institute (FAI) publishes and maintains the FAC-C training curricula on its website.
 Bonneville has additional "Agency Specific" requirements for the FAC-C certification program.

-- (a) The Introduction to the Bonneville Purchasing Instruction (BPI) is required before issuance of: new/renewal of a FAC-C, and/or upgrade from one Level to another Level. - (b) A member that has an existing FAC-C is still required to complete the Intro to BPI course within the first 6 months of employment with Bonneville.
+- (a) The Introduction to the Bonneville Purchasing Instruction (BPI) is required before issuance of: new/renewal of a FAC-C. - (b) A member that has an existing FAC-C is still required to complete the Intro to BPI course within the first 6 months of employment with Bonneville.

-4.5 LEGACY COURSES
+4.5 RESERVED